 Biosphere Flora

 The Azores has a strong terrestrial biodiversity due to its climatic variations, where you can encounter completely different weather conditions on the same day and within just a few kilometers.
 Even at the same place it can be sunny and warm one moment, while barely an hour later you suddenly have dense fog and rain.
 This is because of the many mountain ranges and valleys on the islands, which influence wind and precipitation.
-The variation in climate, the – due to its location – far out on the ocean, its highly insular nature and the geology that plays out very differently on each of the islands, provide each of them with a multitude of unique ecological conditions and produce a great diversity of flora on this yet relatively small scale.
+The variation in climate, the – due to its location – far out on the ocean, its highly insular nature and the geology that plays out very differently on each of the islands, provide every single one of them with a multitude of unique ecological conditions and produce a great diversity of flora on this yet relatively small scale.

 “Corvo (2007), Graciosa (2007), Flores (2009) and São Jorge (2017) are in its entirety UNESCO protected biosphere, one-third of all protected areas granted to Portugal.”